Eastern Desert: Coastal desert

-Coastal desert vegetation grown in the band between the littoral salt marsh and the base of the coastal mountains.
+Coastal desert vegetation grow in the band between the littoral salt marsh and the base of the coastal mountains.
 In comparison to the littoral salt marsh area, the soil is non-saline and arid.
 The growing vegetation relies on the drainage of water from the mountains via wadis.
 As a result, growth of plants is seasonal, unlike in the littoral salt marsh.
 A greater variety of vegetation also grows in the area compared to the salt marsh area.
 The ephemeral vegetation includes a mix of grasses, succulents and herbaceous plants.
 Perennial vegetation is made up of succulents, grasses and woody shrub species.

 Coastal mountains

 The vegetation cover on the coastal mountains is more dense than on the coastal desert.
-There are over 400 plant species within the coastal mountains eco-system, including shrubs, herbs and ferns.
+There are over 400 plant species within the coastal mountains ecosystem, including shrubs, herbs and ferns.
 The distribution of these species varies subtly as the altitude changes.

 Inland desert

 The plants which grow on the inland plateaus vary greatly in their distribution and species due to the difference in sandstone and limestone rock bases and the varying amount of rain and runoff water from the wadis.